Popups work.

 Would you like to create effective popups that resonate with your visitors?
 Download our Popup Messaging Checklist and 3X your popup conversion rate!

-Why marketers have concerns about popups
+Why do marketers have concerns about pop-ups?

 Unfortunately, these types of campaigns have given popups a bad name.

-Digital Marketer created five different popup campaigns that advertised their lead magnets.
+• Digital Marketer created five different popup campaigns that advertised their lead magnets.
 Thanks to these campaigns, they were able to generate an extra 2,689 leads in only 2 weeks.
 They also decreased their bounce rate by 13% and increased their average time on site by 54%.

-BootCuffsSocks.com created two different popup campaigns, one to boost immediate purchases, and one to decrease their cart abandonment rate.
+• BootCuffsSocks.com created two different popup campaigns, one to boost immediate purchases, and one to decrease their cart abandonment rate.
 They were able to generate 601 new transactions in just 3 months and reduced their cart abandonment rate by over 17%.

-As you can see, popups can be extremely effective for online stores & lead generation websites.
-They give you a chance to re-engage visitors before they leave.
-Using emails or remarketing ads, you can only reach a small percentage of visitors.
+As you can see, pop-ups can be extremely effective for online stores and lead-generation websites.
+They give you a chance to re-engage website visitors before they leave.

-Popups help increase the visibility of your messages and offers to all your visitors.
-A well-timed popup gives you a second opportunity to connect with your visitors, effectively doubling your chances of converting them.
+A well-timed pop-up gives you a second opportunity to connect with your visitors, effectively doubling your chances of converting them.

-Popups are also helpful because they simplify the decision-making process and reduce anxiety for your visitors.
+Popups are also helpful because they simplify the decision-making process and reduce anxiety for your visitors (it’s especially important for first-time visitors).

 Just think about the number of links and CTAs your visitors find on your website.
 A popup can guide overwhelmed visitors to make the right decision or find the product or information they need.

 Last but not least, like all good marketing, the secret to relevant popups is segmentation.
 Using segmentation, you can differentiate your visitors and display highly customized offers to each and every one of them.

-In this article, I’m going to share those best practices with you, along with a few other tips to get you started on the right foot. 🙂
+In this article, I’m going to share those best practices with you, along with a few other tips to get you started on the right foot.

-Popup triggering types beyond exit-intent
+Popup triggering types (beyond exit-intent)

 Exit-intent popups are one of the most popular types of popups.
-But you have so many more options to create a user-friendly popup.
+But you have so many more options to create a user-friendly pop-up.

 In this section, I’ll show you a classic exit-intent popup as well as some examples of other “good” popups you can create on your site.
 These are popups that are well-timed, and based on the behavior of your visitors, so you won’t annoy them.